VU-BEAM-Lab/GENRE/README.md

     % Randomly determine whether to add an intercept term or not intercept_flag = randi([0 1], 1);

-    % Add a column vector of ones to the model matrix if an intercept term is supposed to be included if intercept_flag == 1
+    % Add a column vector of ones to the beginning of the model matrix if an intercept term is supposed to be included if intercept_flag == 1
         X = [ones(num_observations, 1), X];
         num_predictors = num_predictors + 1;